Skip to contents

 Orthogroup based methods:

-Examples: BLAST based methods
+Examples: DIAMOND2 based methods (default)

 Using a simple example stored in the package environment of orthologr you can get an impression on how to use the orthologs() function.

 Note: it is assumed that when using orthologs() all corresponding programs you want to use are already installed on your machine and are executable via either the default execution PATH or you specifically define the location of the executable file via the path argument that can be passed to orthologs().
+For DIAMOND2-based methods (the default), make sure DIAMOND2 is installed.
+See the Installation Vignette for details.

 In the following examples, we will use toy fasta files stored within the orthologr package: system.file('seqs/ortho_thal_aa.fasta', package = 'orthologr').